churichard/notabase/README.md

 - **Block references**: embed a block of text from another note, which auto-updates when the original block changes
 - **Open source**, allowing community involvement and transparent development

+## Documentation & Support

+If you need help getting started with Notabase, check out our [Help Center](https://help.notabase.io).

 ## Self-hosting / running locally

 Notabase is currently focused on the hosted experience, but it is possible for you to self-host it as well.
 Here's a list of steps that you need to take to get it running locally (not tested):